AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Dynamic Momentum Index (DMIndex)
 ### Description
-The Dynamic Momentum Index was developed by Tushar Chande.
-It is a specific variation of the Relative Strength Index.
-Chande altered the Dynamic Momentum Index in such a way that the period settings automatically change themselves based on the various factors.
-He achieved this by coupling it to the RSI so that a volatility component is present.
-This component is defined based on a 5-day standard deviation of the closing prices.
-This is then compared to the 10-day average of a 5-day standard deviation.
+The Dynamic Momentum Index, which was developed by Tushar Chande, is a specific variant of the Relative Strength Index.
+Chande changed the Dynamic Momentum Index in such a way that, based on various factors, the period settings automatically adjust themselves, which he achieved by coupling it to the RSI in order for a volatility component to be present.
+The definition of this volatility component is based on a 5-day standard deviation of the closing prices.
+This, in turn, is then compared to the 10-day average of a 5-day standard deviation.

 ### Interpretation
 If the DMI is inside the oversold zone, it is reasonable to assume that prices are going to start to fall.